Union members earn 26% more than non-members per week. Here’s why.

 Being in a union protects your pay

-Union members protect their pay with the support of their union in lots of ways; reclaiming wage theft and re-classification are two examples:
+Union members protect – and advance – their pay in lots of ways; reclaiming wage theft and re-classification are just two examples:

 Wage-theft